 The root of mental toughness lies in motivation, specifically intrinsic motivation which comes from within.

-People with intrinsic motivation are self-starters and need little encouragement to give their best effort and do well setting goals for themselves.
+People with intrinsic motivation are self-starters.
+They tend to need little encouragement to give their best effort and do well setting goals for themselves.
 The first step to boosting your mental toughness is to identify your own intrinsic motivation for your goals.
-Although it may sound simple, identifying your intrinsic motivation and keeping it front and center for challenging situations is a clear advantage to your success.
+Although it may sound simple, identify your intrinsic motivation.
+Keeping it front and center for challenging situations is a clear advantage to your success.

 Becoming more aware of the “thought tapes” running through your head can also make a large impact on your ability to overcome difficult situations and persevere.

 Every day we have inner dialogue, some positive and some negative.
 Tuning into that conversation and re-directing negative or blanket statements is vital to keeping perspective.
 The adage “whether you think you can or you can’t, your right” is true.
 Keeping your “why” or your intrinsic reasoning for losing weight, running a marathon, or putting on muscle, close, can support positive inner dialogue and help you take a fresh approach to an otherwise challenging situation.